ocplatest/MCW-Machine-Learning/Hands-on lab/HOL step-by step - Machine Learning.md

 ## Abstract and learning objectives

-In this lab, you will use Azure Databricks in combination with Azure Machine Learning service to build, train and deploy the desired models.
-You will learn:
-  - How to train a forecasting model against time series data without any code by using automated machine learning.
-  - How to create a recurrent neural network (RNN) model using PyTorch in Azure Databricks that can be used to forecast against time-series data.
+In this hands-on lab, you will use Azure Databricks in combination with Azure Machine Learning service to build, train and deploy desired models.
+You will learn how to train a forecasting model against time-series data, without any code, by using automated machine learning, and how to score data in real-time using Spark Structure Streaming within Azure Databricks.
+You will create a recurrent neural network (RNN) model using PyTorch in Azure Databricks that can be used to forecast against time-series data and train a Natural Language Processing (NLP) text classification model using Keras.

-  - How to use a trained forecast model to score data in real-time using Spark Structured Streaming within Azure Databricks.
-  - How to train an Natural Language Processing text classification model using Keras.
+At the end of this lab, you will be better able to build solutions leveraging the Azure Machine Learning service and Azure Databricks.

 ## Overview

 Trey Research Inc. delivers innovative solutions for manufacturers.
 They specialize in identifying and solving problems for manufacturers that can run the range from automating away mundane but time-intensive processes to delivering cutting edge approaches that provide new opportunities for their manufacturing clients.

 Trey Research is looking to provide the next generation experience for connected car manufacturers by enabling them to utilize AI to decide when to pro-actively reach out to the customer thru alerts delivered directly to the car's in-dash information and entertainment head unit.
-For their PoC, they would like to focus on two maintenance related scenarios.
+For their proof of concept (PoC), they would like to focus on two maintenance related scenarios.

 In the first scenario, Trey Research recently instituted new regulations defining what parts are compliant or out of compliance.
 Rather than rely on their technicians to assess compliance, they would like to automatically assess the compliance based on component notes already entered by authorized technicians.
-Specifically they are looking to leverage Deep Learning technologies with Natural Language Processing techniques to scan through vehicle specification documents to find compliance issues with new regulations.
+Specifically, they are looking to leverage Deep Learning technologies with Natural Language Processing techniques to scan through vehicle specification documents to find compliance issues with new regulations.
 Then each car is evaluated for out compliance components.

 In the second scenario, Trey Research would like to predict the likelihood of battery failure based on the telemetry stream of time series data that the car provides about how the battery performs when the car is started, how it is charging while running and how well it is holding its charge, among other factors.
 If they detect a battery failure is imminent within the next 30 days, they would like to send an alert.